godotengine/godot-csharp-vscode/README.md

 - **Launch**\
   Launches the game with a Godot executable for debugging in VSCode.\
-  Before using this option, the value of the _"executable"_ property must be changed to a path that points to the Godot executable that will be launched launched.
+  Before using this option, the value of the _"executable"_ property must be changed to a path that points to the Godot executable that will be launched.
 - **Attach**\
   Attaches to a running Godot instance that was configured to listen for a debugger connection.